YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 IDEA: International Data Encryption Algorithm, a symmetric-key block cipher, used in PGP v2.0
 - 64-bit blocks using a 128-bit key and consists of a series of 8 identical transformations

+RSA: uses 1,024- and 2,048-bit key strengths as asymmetric encryption algorithms

+DSA: Digital Signature Algorithm.

 AES: The Advanced Encryption Standard (AES).  fixed block size of 128 bits, and a key size of 128, 192, or 256 bits. symmetric.
+- selected by NIST as the principal method for providing confidentiality after the DES algorithm

 HMAC: Hash-based message authentication,  verify both the integrity and authenticity of a message